• Skip to primary navigation

 If you’re worried about the stock market, find someone to give you a hug.

-When the markets go down, and the financial pornography networks start yelling that you should save yourself before you end up living under a bridge, it feels like a wild animal is chasing you.
+When the markets go down and the financial pornography network starts yelling that you should save yourself, it feels like a wild animal is chasing you.
 The only thing to do is run!

 -Carl